 - One fully completed application form signed by your own hand and completed by you (the online form you filled up that has to be printed)

-- Security questionnaire fully completed and signed by you.
+- The security questionnaire fully completed and signed by you.
 You can either get it from the receptionist before your interview or download it in advance here.

 3. Purpose of Travel